life-itself/tao/press/README.md

 ## What is Life Itself?

-Life Itself manages co-living spaces in London, Berlin, and La Cheraille (a 30-minute train ride from Paris).
+Life Itself manages co-living spaces in London, Berlin, and Bergerac.
 We also conduct research, and host workshops, events, and gatherings.

 ## Why?
 The vision.